Russian court orders halt to Caspian oil pipeline but exports still flow | Headlines

 It said the inspection has found some "documentary" irregularities on plans on how to tackle oil spills.
 An oil spill occurred at the terminal last year.
 Kazakhstan said the government was discussing measures to tackle the impact of restrictions on oil exports via the CPC.

 Separately, Kazakhstan police said there was an explosion at the giant Tengiz oilfield, the main source of oil for the CPC, killing two workers, Interfax news agency reported.
-An industry source told Reuters operations at the field were continuing after the accident.
+The operator said that production at the field was continuing after the accident.

 ALSO READ